Skip to content

 4. Do a search that resolves to that context

-Given a context with Color and Price as Context facets and the following search request:
+Given a context with the following facets configured:

 Search request